 Cost is a crucial factor to consider when deciding what college to attend.
 At Ross College-Quad Cities, the tuition for in-state residents is $NaN.
 Combined with fees of $NaN, .

 Out-of-state residents can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $NaN in tuition.

 Students at Ross College-Quad Cities are eligible for federal financial aid.
-The average federal aid awarded to students at Ross College-Quad Cities was $3,709 last year.
-The percentage of students awarded federal aid was 73%.
+The average federal aid awarded to students at Ross College-Quad Cities was $3,709 last year. with 73% of students were awarded federal aid.
 This shows that if you apply for federal aid, you have a good chance of receiving it.